IBM/z_ansible_collections_doc/source/requirements/collection-requirements.rst

 .. ...........................................................................
 .. © Copyright IBM Corporation 2025                                          .
+..
+This file (collections-requirements.rxt) should be contributed by all
+.. collections discussing their particular requirements.
+For the most part,
+..
+I have kept this general but each team will need to identify their
+.. collection versions, control & managed node dependencies and create a unique
+.. reference, for example the reference I am using is `ibm-zos-core-dependency-matrix`
 .. ...........................................................................

-.. _collection-requirements:
+.. _ibm-zos-core-collection-requirements:

 ==========================================
-z/OS core collection software requirements
+Collection software requirements
 ==========================================

+The :ref:`dependency matrix<ibm-zos-core-dependency-matrix>`
+lists the minimum required component versions for each version of the collection when they became generally available (GA) for both, the control node and managed node.

-The following table shows the required component versions when an ``ibm_zos_core`` collection becomes generally available (GA).
-You should use them as the minimum requirements because the underlying component version is likely to change when it reaches end of life (EOL).
-When a component version goes EOL, you need to update to a supported new version.
+The minimum required component versions can reach end of life (EOL) before the collection reaches EOL, when this happens, you must update the component to a supported version.

+For example, if a collection is released that minimally requires **ansible-core** version **2.14.0** (Ansible 7.0) and later reaches EOL, a newer supported version of **ansible-core** must be installed.

 Control node
 ------------

+.. dropdown:: When you choose an ...

-When you choose a newer `ansible-core`_ (Ansible) version, review the `ansible-core support matrix`_ to select the appropriate dependencies.
+   When you choose an `ansible-core`_ (Ansible) version, review the communities `ansible-core support matrix`_ to select the appropriate dependencies.
-Different releases of **ansible-core** can require different control node and managed node dependencies such as is the case with Python.
-For example, if a collection is released with a minimum version of **ansible-core** version **2.14.0** (Ansible 7.0) and later this release reaches EOL, a newer supported version of **ansible-core** must be installed.
+   Different releases of **ansible-core** can require different dependencies such as is the case with Python.

    Optionally, you can upgrade the **ansible_core** version, review the `installing Ansible`_ guide and select the appropriate option.

    If the control node is Ansible Automation Platform (AAP), review the `Red Hat Ansible Automation Platform Life Cycle`_ to select a supported AAP version.

 Managed node
 ------------

+.. dropdown:: The :term:`managed node<Managed node>` requires ...

+   The :term:`managed node<Managed node>` requires that
-The managed node (the machine that Ansible is managing) does require that **IBM Open Enterprise SDK for Python** and **IBM Z Open Automation Utilities** (ZOAU) be installed to run modules included with the ``ibm_zos_core`` collection.
+   **IBM Open Enterprise SDK for Python** and **IBM Z Open Automation Utilities** (ZOAU) be installed for this collection.
+Different releases of **ansible-core** and the collection can require different dependencies such as is the case with Python, IBM Open Enterprise SDK for Python and ZOAU.

 Dependency lifecycle
 --------------------

+.. dropdown:: Over time, dependencies ...

-For IBM product lifecycle information, you can search for products using the product's name, version or ID on `IBM Support product lifecycle`_.
+   Over time, dependencies will reach EOL, for IBM product lifecycle information, you can search for products using the product's name, version or ID on the `IBM Support product lifecycle`_ page.

-- For the lifecycle of **IBM Open Enterprise SDK for Python**, search on product ID `5655-PYT`_.
-- For **IBM Z Open Automation Utilities**, search on product ID `5698-PA1`_.
+   For the lifecycle of **IBM Open Enterprise SDK for Python**, search on product ID `5655-PYT`_ and for **IBM Z Open Automation Utilities**, search on product ID `5698-PA1`_.

+.. _ibm-zos-core-dependency-matrix:

 Dependency matrix
 -----------------

-This table shows a complete list of dependencies for control nodes and managed nodes:
+This table shows a complete list of dependencies for the :term:`control node<Control node>` and :term:`managed node<Managed node>`.

 +---------+----------------------------+---------------------------------------------------+
 | Version | Control Node               | Managed Node                                      |